dhruvibakeri/fishgame-remoteplayers/Fish/Remote/README.md

       - `remotePlayer.ts` : contains implementation for the remote player component.
     - `tests` :
       - `remotePlayer.spec.ts` : tests for the remote player component.
-      - `messageConversion.spec.ts` : tests to check if messages are converted to the correct format while sending them to the client.
+      - `messageConversion.spec.ts` : test to check if messages are converted to the correct format while sending them to the client.
       - `client.spec.ts` : tests to check whether the client correctly responds to the requests from the server.
     - `Other` : Folder containing files related to other utility implementations.
       - `json-utils.ts` : contains functions for a parser for a sequence of JSON (assignment C)